Case Study Houses: History

 As outlined in the program announcement, construction was intended to commence immediately following the World War II moratorium on domestic housing construction.
 Case Study House #11, also designed by Davidson, was the first house constructed, and was permitted in December 1945.
 Construction on Case Study House #11 began on January 9, 1946, prompting the design for the home to precede the publication of Case Study House #10.

 The program announcement called for each house to be open to the public for six to eight weeks upon the conclusion of construction.
 Houses were to be furnished "under a working arrangement between the architect, the designer, and the furniture manufacturer".
 By January 1949, the magazine had published designs, models, for 19 houses.
 Of the 19 profiled, nine houses were complete and five were "in various stages of construction."
 Several houses were not constructed for unspecified reasons beyond the control of the magazine and architects.

 In January 1949, the magazine announced "having come this far with it, we feel that we have proved our point to the extent that we need no longer be so ambitious as to numbers," and pivoted to sponsoring one house each year, starting with Case Study House 1949.
 By July 1954, the program had yielded 16 constructed houses.

 In total, the program commissioned 36 prototypes, including single-family homes, multi-family homes, and apartments, of which 25 were constructed.
 The majority of the constructed houses were built in Los Angeles County.
 Additional case study houses were built in San Rafael, California; San Diego, California; and Phoenix, Arizona.
 Of the unbuilt houses, #19 was to have been built in Atherton, California, while #27 was to have been built in Smoke Rise, New Jersey.

-The Eames House was added as a stand-alone site to the National Register in 2006.
-In 2013, a group of 10 case study houses, all located in Southern California, were added to the National Register of Historic Places, while House #23A was determined eligible for the registry, but not officially listed due to an objection by the owner.
+The Eames House was added in its own right to the National Register of Historic Places as a National Historic Landmark in 2006.
+In 2013, a group of 10 Case Study houses, all located in Southern California, were added to the register, while House #23A was determined eligible for the registry, but not officially listed due to an objection by the owner.